libp2p/docs/content/guides/getting-started/browser-to-browser.md

 ![Screenshot showing the connected peer in the UI](/webrtc-guide/connected-to-relay.png)

-Congratulations, you have now established a WebTransport connection to the relay.
+Congratulations, you have now established a WebSocket connection to the relay.

+{{< alert icon="💡" context="info">}}
+In a production application that is deployed and served with TLS, the relay peer will need a stable hostname and a TLS certificate due to [Secure Contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
+This will require you to use a reverse proxy, e.g. Nginx or Caddy, to handle [TLS termination](https://en.wikipedia.org/wiki/TLS_termination_proxy).
+{{< /alert >}}

 ## Step 5: Make the browser dialable with Circuit Relay

-In this step, you will enable the circuit relay transport to make the browser dialable via the relay (that already has circuit relay enabled and will serve as the relay).
+In this step, you will enable the circuit relay transport to make the browser dialable via the relay peer (that is already configured as a circuit relay server).

 In the `src/index.js` file, update the call to `createLibp2p` as follows: